MauroDataMapper/docs/docs/installing/docker.md

 ---

-For more information about administration of your running Docker instance,
+For more information about administration of your running Docker instance, please see the [Administration guide](../administration)